jub0t/CodeGrepperAPI/readme.md

 ## APIs

 List Code Grepper APIs.
 Below is a table that shows what type of request does the API receive.
+Before taking any action please keep in mind that I([Jareer][Profile]) is/am not the real owner of [Codegrepper.com](https://www.codegrepper.com/), The Grepper website is owned by [Taylor Hawkes][TaylorProfile].

 | Symbol | Type |
 |---|---|